olumide-AI/jk_demo/README.md

   * d flex - (i learnt this using flexbox froggy) but it helps you align you elements
-  * align-item-center: vertically centers the logo and text, bootstrap documentation also helps *I attached my image using img(src) and addded alt(it is an accesibilty thing, in case people can not load your file ) *A specifically class was added for the logo me
+  * align-item-center: vertically centers the logo and text, bootstrap documentation also helps *I attached my image using img(src) and addded alt(it is an accesibilty thing, in case people can not load your file ) *A specifically class was added for the logo for accessibillty and readbility i use logo me-3, becasue the me utility in bootstraps allow the logo to be separated from text.
+It creates that spacing The next secton was the **button**, this again is a bootstrap function and specifically for smaller screens *data-bs is bootstrap cooking in the background using bootstrap, i really do not understand what the algorithm is behind the functions, but my specific code it is for a toggler to expand and collapse.
+This deals with functionality
+  *aria - Accessible Rich Internet Applications.
+This allows users esppecially users with diasbaility to be able to understand your feature.for the design